 Gary Polkowitz has more than 30 years of experience providing restructuring and financial advisory, fiduciary, litigation support, forensic financial, accounting and auditing services to a wide variety of clients.

-His fiduciary roles include serving as a member of the Sears Holdings Restructuring Committee, the trustee of the Novum Litigation Trust and a member of the post-confirmation board of the Pharmacy Fund.
+His fiduciary roles include serving as the Administrative Expense Claims Representative in the Sears Holdings bankruptcy, the trustee of the Novum Litigation Trust and a member of the post-confirmation board of the Pharmacy Fund.

 Gary has advised secured lenders, unsecured creditors, equity holders, committees, fiduciaries and other constituencies across a litany of industries such as consumer products (including retail and food), financial services (including brokers and dealers, investment funds, structured finance and mortgage-related businesses and insurers), energy (including E&P and alternative), healthcare and pharmaceutical, professional services, industrials, manufacturing, real estate, and not-for-profit.

 Gary has been retained as a testifying or consulting expert in numerous litigation support matters.
 He has led investigations into fraud, accounting impropriety and other potential causes of action on behalf of boards of directors, court-appointed trustees and examiners, receivers, lenders, and creditors.
 Many of his engagements have involved conducting forensic investigations, reconstructing and analyzing historical records, tracking and interpreting intercompany affiliated transactions and flow of funds, identifying fraud and financial irregularities, and preparing damage calculations.

 Gary also provides interim management services, including helping clients evaluate operational performance, strategic alternatives, cost structures and day-to-day corporate financial operations.
 He has overseen financial reporting and controls, transactional due diligence, and audit processes for many of his clients.